How to start a mental health blog

 If you want to know how to start a mental health blog, here are a few things to keep in mind:

-Eight tips for starting your own mental health blog
+Eight tips on how to start a mental health blog

 Decide on your mental health blogging platform

-Now that you have a domain and name for your blog, it's time to decide on which platform you want to use.
+Now that you have a domain and name for your blog, it's time to decide on which platform you want to use when starting a mental health blog.
 There are many different blogging platforms out there, each with its own pros and cons.

-Your mental health blog should reflect your unique perspective and voice.
+When starting a mental health blog, make sure that it reflects your unique perspective and voice.
 Be authentic and honest in your writing; don't be afraid to share your thoughts and feelings.
 This is your space to share whatever you want, so make it count!
-And if you feel that you are not ready to be totally open online, it is totally okay to use a pseudonym (just make sure you state somewhere in your blog that you blogging under a different name).
+And if you feel that you are not ready to be open online, it is okay to use a pseudonym (just make sure you state somewhere in your blog that you are blogging under a different name).

 Promote your mental health blog